sheyman/docs-barbican/api-docs/common-gs/auth-using-curl.rst

 #.
 In the ``service catalog`` section of the authentication response, copy the ``publicURL``
    value for the |apiservice|, version, and region that you want to access.

-   The following example shows the endpoint available for the |apiservice|.
+   The following Example:shows the endpoint available for the |apiservice|.

    .. include:: ../common-gs/samples/service-catalog-endpoint.rst